by Nebula Haze

 Wicker blinds offer privacy but still allows air to pass through

 - wicker blinds that fit your window

-- foam (usually cheaper to buy in person at a hardware store like Lowes or Home Depot)
+- foam about the size of your window (usually cheaper to buy in person at a hardware store like Lowes or Home Depot)

-- corrugated plastis sheet that is about the same size as your window (also known as "Twinwall Plastic Sheet" or "fluted polypropylene sheet" or "plastic cardboard sheet").
+- corrugated plastic sheet about the same size as your window (also known as “Twinwall Plastic Sheet” or “fluted polypropylene sheet” or “plastic cardboard sheet”).
 This is often cheaper to buy in person since you can only buy packs of them online.
-This item an be replaced with another sturdy backing material like wood since you are using this to give structure to the foam, but corrugated plastic is often simpler to work with and can easily be cut with sharp scissors or a box cutter (so not special tools needed).
+This item can be replaced with another sturdy backing material like wood since you are using this to give structure to the foam, but corrugated plastic is simple to work with and can easily be cut with sharp scissors or a box cutter (no special tools needed).

 - duct tape

-- 6" ducting (should match the width of your fan, but most growing fans are 6")
+- 6″ ducting (should match the width of your fan, but the most common exhaust fan size is 6″)

 - staple gun

 *All these items can be found at a home improvement store, as they are common items for upgrading around the house